xirf/latex_math_evaluator/doc/api/core.md

 double evaluateNumeric(String expression, [Map<String, double> variables = const {}])
 ```

-Convenience method that returns a `double` directly.
+Evaluates the expression and returns a `double` directly.
 Throws `StateError` if the result is not a real number.

 #### `evaluateMatrix`